25 Things You Should Know Before Buying Rental Property

 Stamp Duty Land Tax

 A tax paid to the government by those purchasing a property in England and Northern Ireland.
-It has different names in Scotland and Wales, and different rates, but the concept is the same.
+It has different names and rates in Scotland and Wales, but the concept is the same.

 Survey